learnk8s/learnk8s.io/src/custom-authentication/content.md

 docker version
 ```

-_The next task is to install Kubernetes with kubeadm._
+_The next step is to install Kubernetes with kubeadm._

-The crucial point here is that you have to set up the API server to use the Webhook Token authentication plugin, as well as pointing the Webhook Token authentication plugin to the authentication service that you deployed before.
+The crucial point here is the configuration of the Webhook Token authentication plugin, which has to be done during the installation of Kubernetes.

-This is done by setting the [`--authentication-token-webhook-config-file`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) command-line flag of the API server to a configuration file (whose format is described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication)) that describes the location of the webhook token authentication service.
+The Webhook Token authentication plugin is enabled by setting the [`--authentication-token-webhook-config-file`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) command-line flag of the API server.

+The value of this command-line flag must be a configuration file that describes how to access the webhook token authentication service.

+The format of this cofiguration file is described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).

-Let's start by creating this configuration file on the compute instance:
+Here's how this file looks like (save the following in a file named `authn-config.yaml` on the compute instance):

 ```yaml|title=/root/authn-config.yaml
 apiVersion: v1